ebullient/ttrpg-convert-cli/README.md

 **Note:** Entries marked with "🔥" indicate crucial or breaking changes that might affect your current setup.

+> ***If you generated content with an earlier verson of the CLI (1.x, 2.0.x, 2.1.x)***, you can use [a templater script](https://raw.githubusercontent.com/ebullient/ttrpg-convert-cli/main/migration/ttrpg-cli-renameFiles-5e-2.1.0.md) to **rename files in your vault before merging** with freshly generated content.
+View the contents of the template before running it, and adjust parameters at the top to match your Vault.
+>
+> To run the template: Use 'Templater: Open Insert Template Modal' with an existing note or 'Templater: Create new note from Template' to create a new note, and choose the migration template from the list.

 ### 🔖 ✨ 2.2.12: 5e support for generic and magic item variants

 Items may have variants, which are defined as a list in the `variants` attribute.